Prolitec/cognitive-toolkit-docs/articles/Speech/troubleshooting.md

 ---
 title: Troubleshooting | Microsoft Docs
-description: how to resolve issues when using Microsoft Speech Service.
+description: How to resolve issues when using Microsoft Speech Service.
 services: cognitive-services
 author: zhouwangzw
 manager: wolfma61